-The Greene County Educational Service Center is offering high quality mental health consultation to early care and education programs so they have the tools needed to help children to be successful.
-Early Childhood Mental Health Consultation (ECMHC) is a multi-level preventive intervention that teams mental health professionals with people who work with young children and their families to improve their social-emotional and behavioral health and development.
-ECMHC builds the capacity of providers and families to understand the powerful influence of their relationships and interactions on young children’s development.
-Children’s well-being is improved and mental health problems are prevented and/or reduced as a result of the mental health consultant’s partnership with adults in children’s lives.
+The Ohio Model of Infant and Early Childhood Mental Health Consultation (IECMH-C) teams mental health professionals with those who work with young children and their families to improve their social-emotional and behavioral health and development.
+IECMH-C builds the capacity of providers and families to understand the powerful influence of their relationships and interactions on young children’s development.
+Children’s well-being is improved and mental problems are prevented or reduced.

-ECMHC includes skilled observations, individualized strategies, and early identification of children with and at risk for mental health challenges.
-The model also includes strengthening of the teacher-family relationship and connecting young children, teachers, and families to additional mental or behavioral health services, as needed.
-The amount of time a consultant spends with a program/teacher varies depending on need, but most programs range between three and six months, with visits once or twice a week.
-Empirical evidence has found that ECMHC is effective in increasing children’s social skills, reducing children’s challenging behavior, preventing preschool suspensions and expulsions, improving child-adult relationships, and identifying child concerns early, so that children get the supports they need as soon as possible.
-In addition, the model has been found effective in reducing teacher stress, burnout, and turnover.
+IECMH-C includes skilled observations, adaptive strategies, and early identification of mental health challenges.
+The Ohio Model of IECMH also includes strengthening of the teacher-family relationship and connecting young children, teachers, and families to additional mental or behavioral health services.
+The amount of time a consultant spends with a program/teacher varies based on need.
+Research shows IECMH-C is effective in increasing children’s social skills, reducing children’s challenging behavior, preventing preschool suspensions and expulsions, improving child-adult relationships, and identifying child concerns early, so that children get the support they need as soon as possible.
+In addition, IECMH-C reduces teacher stress, burnout, and turnover.

 Healthy social and emotional development plays a key role in a child’s ability to enter kindergarten ready to learn.
 In order to succeed, a child needs to function within group settings, interact positively with peers and adults, control impulses, exhibit self-confidence and be willing to take risks in learning new and often challenging tasks.
-ECMHC will help Fairborn community early care and learning providers and families meet the social, emotional and developmental needs of young children by building protective factors with a culturally sensitive, strength-based approach.
-The Greene County Educational Service Center, with funding from the Safe Schools/ Healthy Students Initiative (SAMHSA grant) and the support of ODE, OhioMHAS, and local partnering agencies will provide the ECMHC service at no direct cost to the participating Early Learning Programs or their families.
-The ECMHC mission is to invest in social and emotional health in the early years to help our community have safe classrooms and healthy students ready to learn.
+IECMH-C helps early care and learning providers and families meet the social, emotional and developmental needs of young children by building protective factors with a culturally sensitive, strength-based approach.